Sometimes people would pass by the woody area they used, and Piya and her children would try to hide themselves from their view. It was humiliating.

 World Toilet Day, Nov.
 19, is a day set aside to remember and bring aid to the billions of people who suffer and lack proper sanitation.
 The World Health Organization reports that poor sanitation is believed to be the main cause in nearly 280,000 deaths annually.
 Open defecation produces life-threatening diseases, but millions of people have no proper place to use as their restroom.

-“Sanitation is at the core of human dignity,” said a Gospel for Asia-supported field leader.
+“Sanitation is at the core of human dignity,” said a Gospel for Asia (GFA)-supported field leader.
 “Its impact affects everybody, irrespective of one’s ethnic, political, religious or geographical background.
 It is our collective responsibility as citizens to take the needed measures to ensure that we live in a clean safe and healthy environment.”

-Simple toilets are saving the lives of many people, and Gospel for Asia plans to provide hundreds of sanitation facilities to give women back their dignity.
+Simple toilets are saving the lives of many people, and Gospel for Asia (GFA) plans to provide hundreds of sanitation facilities to give women back their dignity.